biopython/biopython/README.rst

   This is an older alternative package used by ``BioSQL`` to access a MySQL database, but it is not available for Python 3 or PyPy.

-Note that some of these libraries are not available for Jython or PyPy, and not all are available for Python 3 yet either.
+Note that some of these libraries are not available for PyPy or Jython, and not all are available for Python 3 yet either.

 In addition there are a number of useful third party tools you may wish to